jadnco/locus/README.md

 #### Business Models
 - Free app/service – revenue would come in through sponsored posts/ads.
 I think this is particularly a good idea because of the niche market.
 Car spotters would likely have their own car projects, so services like car detailing, parts, photography equipment etc. could potentially get a good amount of traction.

+  *This car is available at your local dealer* could be shown on posts, from sponsoring dealerships.

 - One time paid app – The iOS app would have a one time purchase fee, something like $2.49.
 This might be a good idea, however I don’t know if people would be willing to pay a fee when they could use something like Instagram for free.
 One plus is that a fee may increase the quality of posts and it might feel more like an exclusive ‘club’.